By 9:00 am on ,

 Researchers from Iowa State University recently discovered two proteins found in the brain that may prove useful for monitoring the progression of Alzheimer’s symptoms.
 One protein in particular might also have protective characteristics.
 After evaluating information obtained by the Alzheimer’s Disease Neuroimaging Initiative, the Iowa scientists observed that the neuronal pentraxin-2 and the Chitinase-3-like-protein-1 were useful as biomarkers for assessing the progression of Alzheimer’s.
-The team developed a study to test the theory to provide better insight for Albuquerque, NM, senior home care providers.
+The team developed a study to test the theory to provide better insight for the providers of home care Albuquerque.

 The study involved 285 older adults who were divided into three groups.
 All were thoroughly evaluated for brain health and volume.
 General health and life history were also considered.
 Initially, 86 adults demonstrated normal brain function, 135 were diagnosed with mild cognitive impairment and 64 were determined to have Alzheimer’s.
 Researchers conducted follow-up assessments after six months, 12 months and 24 months.